ErpNetDocs/tech/modules/financials/excise/index.md

 ![Excise](pictures/new_tax_warehouses.png)

+### Issue/Receipt transactions

-Owning such a warehouse obligates you to provide regular **reports** of the movements of all excise products.
+Owning such a warehouse obligates you to generate **transaction documents** for all movements of all excise products.

-By law, these documents need to be sent over to the customs office and/or your regional tax-collecting agency.
+By law, these documents must be exported and sent over to the customs office and/or your regional tax-collecting agency.

+**For example:**

-For example, if a product enters your tax warehouse, a **transaction document** needs to be created to reflect the excise tax payment for this operation.
-The same is true if the product leaves the warehouse either to be sold or moved to another warehouse.
+If a product enters your tax warehouse, a **receipt** transaction needs to be created to reflect the excise tax payment for this operation.

+If the product leaves your tax warehouse either to be sold or moved to another store, generating an **issue** transaction will be necessary.

-In these cases, filling out an **electronic administrative document** allows you to include the respective issue or receipt transaction.
+In these cases, filling out an **electronic administrative document** allows you to report the respective transaction.
+Some of the data will be provided by the customs agency.
 Excise is equipped with other templates and definitions for most day-to-day scenarios.

 ![Excise](pictures/eead.png)

 > [!NOTE]
-> Tax warehouses are **not** tied to a physical location.
+> Tax warehouses require special **codes** provided by your customs agency and are **not** tied to a physical location.
 They are completely **digital** and you can link them to any or all of your existing warehouses, which unites them under one common environment.

 ### Definitions

 You can take advantage of a variety of **system** and **custom** definitions.
-The module allows you to both use and create new excise product types and categories, purpose codes, duty rates and many other entities required for tax documents.
+Excise allows you to both use and create new excise product types and categories, purpose codes, duty rates and many other entities required for transaction documents.

 ![Excise](pictures/definitions_excise.png)

 > [!NOTE]
 > Some excise-related definitions are auto-generated while others like product type and capacity need to be manually set-up.
-It is **impossible** to submit a document without specifying a product type for all of your excise products.
+It is **not possible** to submit a document without specifying a product type for all of your excise products.

 ## Excise declaration

 Once filled, a transaction document must be exported as an **XML file** and sent to the relevant taxing authority and/or customs office.
-Unless otherwise stated, **all** of your monthly transactions are automatically included in a final **excise declaration** that you must generate and send.
+Unless otherwise stated, **all** of your monthly transactions are automatically included in a final **excise declaration** that you must also export and send.

 This document unites the product operations you have reported for the month and further delivers summarized information.